The full list of winners at the 2023 Brit Awards

 Sam Smith

-The 2023 Brit Awards takes place at the O2 Arena in London on Saturday 11 February
+The 2023 Brit Awards were held at the O2 Arena in London on Saturday 11 February

 Join our commenting forum